timoore/vsgCs/INSTALL.md

 # Build and Installation

 ## Prerequisites
-vsgCs uses the `FetchContent` package of `cmake` to download most dependencies.
-This is convenient for casual users, but might be too inflexible if you want to use your own version of those dependencies.
-You can force `FetchContent` to use the source code in a certain location by setting the corresponding `FETCHCONTENT_SOURCE_DIR_` variable e.g., to use your own version of Cesium Native sources, set `FETCHCONTENT_SOURCE_DIR_CESIUM`.

-These dependencies are not downloaded via `FetchContent` and should be installed manually:
+These dependencies and should be installed manually:

 - `libcurl` This is best installed via a package manager.
 - the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) from LunarG.
 Follow installation instructions